jalenpray/ticket-lifecycle/README.md

 - Once in the virtual machine, open Microsoft Edge and go to: https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD and install the contents
 <img width="977" height="191" alt="image" src="https://github.com/user-attachments/assets/efca141d-fce5-4826-bc1b-7e7cb0bea0c1" />

-- Once the file folder is downlaoded, unzip it to your desktop amd extract the files from within the folder
+- Once the file folder is downloaded, unzip it to your desktop amd extract the files from within the folder
 <img width="827" height="463" alt="image" src="https://github.com/user-attachments/assets/582e0b80-46ab-4919-b954-950ca756ae7e" />

 - Click the windows icon and go to the control panel.
 Go to Programs and click turn Windows features on and off, and check the Internet Information Services(IIS) box